 Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
 Consequently, there may be a 24-hour delay in obtaining these materials.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

-Contains a number of Thorpe's sermon notes, tape recordings of Thorpe preaching, some of the professor's course syllabi and essays - including a discourse on Alex Haley's Roots - and abstracts sent to Thorpe in his position as chair of the1979 ASALH program committee.
+Contains a number of Thorpe's sermon notes, tape recordings of Thorpe preaching, some of the professor's course syllabi and essays, including a discourse on Alex Haley's Roots and abstracts sent to Thorpe in his position as chair of the 1979 ASALH program committee.

-Contains programs and publications from the ASALH, as well as various newsletters, announcements and minutes representing Thorpe's myriad political interests.
+Contains programs and publications from the ASALH, as well as various newsletters, announcements, and minutes representing Thorpe's myriad political interests.
 Fugitive pieces from the Durham People's Alliance and the Edgemont Community Center are also included.

 Contains pieces written by or on Thorpe, mostly in the local press.
 Included is a letter Thorpe wrote to his high school newspaper while stationed in Italy during World War II.
-The letter criticized Durham's black leaders for what Thorpe sees as their less than principles stance on local race matters.
+The letter criticized Durham's black leaders for what Thorpe sees as their less than principled stance on local race matters.

 Two issues of The African World, 1975

 Clippings deal with various legal matters and race issues.
 One clipping regarding Miriam Makeba, then-wife of Stokely Carmichael; White Rule in Black Africa, Journal and Guide, 1973; Thorpe Connects Racism, Nuclear War, The College of Wooster Voice, 1982; and The Planter on the Couch: Earl Thorpe and the Psychodynamics of Slavery by John Blassingame, Journal of Negro History, 1975.